Dr. Nicolas Kaeffer - Organometallic Electrocatalysis

 |Postdoc||ETH Zürich (Prof. Dr. C. Copéret), Switzerland (2016-2020)|

-Renewable resources offer new and unique opportunities to develop more sustainable synthetic routes to large-scale chemicals, as fuels and base compounds.
-Most of the starting building blocks are indeed derived from fossil resources and further transformed to desired chemicals via organometallic catalytic systems.
-Producing large-scale chemicals starting with building blocks obtained from sustainable resources and not anymore from fossil resources is thus a major step ahead.
+Renewable resources offer new and unique opportunities to develop more sustainable synthetic routes to energy carriers, fuels and chemicals.
+Today, most of the building blocks for fuels and chemicals are derived from depleting fossil resources, eventually leading to net carbon emissions.
+Starting with building blocks obtained from sustainable resources in connection with fossil-free energy sources is thus a major step towards a closed anthropogenic carbon cycle.

-To that goal, electrosynthetic routes take advantage of renewable electricity generating electronic driving force (e–) to combine abundant substrates like protons (H+) of water or carbon dioxide (CO2) into base chemicals (ClHmOn) or for the upgrading of fine chemicals (S).
-Such shift in paradigm implies to redesign from catalytic systems to production processes.
-But inspiration can be found in established synthetic routes relying on organometallic catalysis to develop counterpart electrosynthetic routes via the advent of efficient organometallic electrocatalysis.
+To that goal, electrosynthetic routes take advantage of renewable electricity providing electrons (e–) as driving force to combine abundant substrates like protons (H+) of water or carbon dioxide (CO2) into base chemicals (ClHmOn) or for the upgrading of fine chemicals (S).
+Such shift in the synthetic approach implies to design original systems to catalyze these reactions and bring them to applicable processes.
+But inspiration can be found in established synthetic routes, often relying on organometallic catalysis, to develop the counterpart electrosynthetic routes via the advent of an efficient organometallic electrocatalysis.

 - The electrocatalytic conversion of CO2 to fuels or base chemicals, but also as a building block to increase molecular complexity;